-- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of drug candidates; - the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates; and - the costs associated with litigation.
+- progress in, and the costs of, our clinical trials, preclinical studies and other research and development programs; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, under our collaboration agreements;

+- the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of drug candidates; and - the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.

 Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, private or public sales of our securities, debt financings, or by licensing all or a portion of our drug candidates or technology.
-On December 8, 2006, we filed a shelf registration statement on Form S-3 with the Securities and Exchange Commission providing for the issuance of up to \$100 million of our common stock from time to time in one or more transactions.
-The shelf registration is intended to provide us with flexibility to take advantage of financing opportunities when and if deemed appropriate by our management.
 We cannot be certain that funding will be available to us on acceptable terms, or at all.
 If funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.